Haha64142/Pseudorandom-Binary-Sequence/README.md

   - Outputs to a pin, defined by a global variable
   - Has a short sample program in the setup function
   - Only has the bare minimum to work, and uses fast write, so it should be the absolute fastest
+  - I've tested PRBS13, and got ~400,000 bits/sec, or ~0.4 Mbps

+> **Note**: The fast write only works on arduino AVR board, such as the Mega, UNO, and Micro.
+If you want to use non-AVR boards, you need to switch back to digitalWrite